Irymple (Vic.)

 How does the suburb of Irymple's income rank nationally?

 According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Irymple had a median income among taxpayers of $47,185 with the average level standing at $54,879.
-This is lower than average on a national basis and compares to levels of $50,954 and $62,728 across Rest of Vic. respectively.
+This is below the national average and compares to levels of $50,954 and $62,728 across Regional Vic. respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $51,078 (median) and $59,407 (average) as of September 2025.

 What is the disposable income in the suburb of Irymple?